bgaze/ipsum-html/README.md

 + [Bgaze\IpsumHtml\Html](#bgazeipsumhtmlhtml): creates HTML structures.
 They can be manipulated fluently, minified and prettyfied.

 All this classes methods are statics.

-> **Note about code completion**
-> IpsumHtml does an heavy usage of PHP `__callStatic` method, so using phpDocumentor is necessary to provide code completion.
-> Sadly, the phpDocumentor `@method` tag isn't well handled by many editors when using the `static` modifier.
->
-> A workaround, used in this lib, is to declared static methods as non-static into phpDocumentor blocks,
-> then to configure the IDE to allow non-static methods after `::`.
-> In Netbeans IDE, that I use, you can do that by checking `Also Non-Static Methods after ::` into `Tools > Options > Code Completion > PHP`.

 ## Installation